A message from Dr. Richey. Click here to learn more.

 • Being over age 35

-Just because your pregnancy is high risk doesn’t mean there will be complications, but Dr. Richey may ask you to come in for more frequent prenatal checkups.
-She may also recommend additional tests to make sure you and your baby are healthy.
+Just because your pregnancy is high risk doesn’t mean there will be complications, but our team may ask you to come in for more frequent prenatal checkups.
+We may also recommend additional tests to make sure you and your baby are healthy.

-For compassionate, personalized care during pregnancy, call Donna Richey, MD, or book an appointment online today.
+For compassionate, personalized care during pregnancy, call Balanced Births, or book an appointment online today.